ublue-os/website/docs/images/bazzite/FAQ.md

 You can rebase to a Bazzite or general Universal Blue image by entering the command in a host terminal found on this [page](/images/).
 After it is finished, reboot your system.

 You can also rebase to a stock Fedora imaged-based desktop image by entering in a host terminal `ostree remote refs fedora` to see a list of available Fedora images that you can rebase to.
-Afterwards enter `rpm-ostree rebase <image>` and wait for it to install the image then reboot.
+Afterwards, enter `rpm-ostree rebase <image>` and wait for it to install the image then reboot.

-## For the desktop edition, why run Steam in an Arch Linux Distrobox container as opposed to Flatpak?
+## For the AMD/Intel desktop images, why run Steam in an Arch Linux Distrobox container as opposed to Flatpak?

 Steam is not built with flatpak in mind.
 Valve does not contribute to it, and as a result there are many workarounds that the Arch package does not have to worry about it.
 The Steam Deck uses the Arch package, and to stay consistent with SteamOS so do we.

 Running Steam in Distrobox has the advantage of using [LatencyFleX](https://github.com/ishitatsuyuki/LatencyFleX) and other packages added to the container.
-It can also utilize the latest Mesa drivers releases without the end user having to worry about ABI considerations.
+It can also utilize the latest GPU driver releases without the end user having to worry about ABI considerations.

-There is a [minor performance impact](https://github.com/flatpak/flatpak/issues/4187) if you run/attempt to run Flatpak games.
-However it is only noticeable with certain edge cases.

-If you so desire, you can still install the Flatpak Steam at any time.
+A user can install the Flatpak Steam at any time and use both verisons of Steam if they desire.

+##  How similar is Bazzite to SteamOS on Steam Deck hardware?

+It should nearly be identical to the end user overall.
+Bazzite Steam Deck images include the latest Gamescope which means we are always ahead of SteamOS in terms of Game Mode features.
+The quick access menu (The **...** button that has scaling and framerate settings) is functional for TDP, framerate caps, etc.  Performance should be on par with SteamOS, and every game SteamOS plays should play well on Bazzite.

+Third-party software like Decky Loader, Emudeck, RetroDeck, etc. work and can be installed from the Bazzite Portal, but certain tools like CryoUtilities does not work.
+If you want the swap functionality from CryoUtilities, then you can switch to swap and adjust the size in the Bazzite Portal, but it's not recommended.
+Desktop Mode still has access to all of the applications in Discover that SteamOS has.
+The only missing feature that SteamOS has over Bazzite currently is HDR support, but this should change once Fedora supports it.

 ## Does the Steam Deck image recieve BIOS updates like SteamOS?